-Discretionary Gift Trusts: The essential benefits for your clients - Money Marketing
+Discretionary gift trusts: The essential benefits for your clients - Money Marketing

 Income tax benefits

-An investment bond is a non-income producing asset and any growth or income achieved by the underlying assets remains in the bond, and does not give rise to any immediate tax liability.
+An investment bond is a non-income-producing asset and any growth or income achieved by the underlying assets remain in the bond, and do not give rise to any immediate tax liability.

 It is possible to take regular withdrawals from the bond without any immediate liability to UK income tax.
-Withdrawals of up to 5 per cent of the amount invested can be taken each year and for tax purposes are deemed to be a return of capital — hence the withdrawals are termed as regular payments rather than income.
-This allowance is cumulative, so a policyholder can take 5 per cent for 20 years, 4 per cent for 25 years, and so on, but if this is exceeded a chargeable gain will arise.
+Withdrawals of up to 5% of the amount invested can be taken each year and for tax purposes are deemed to be a return of capital – hence the withdrawals are termed as regular payments rather than income.
+This allowance is cumulative, so a policyholder can take 5% for 20 years, 4% for 25 years and so on, but if this is exceeded then a chargeable gain will arise.

-If the regular payments are kept within this 5 per cent allowance, there should be no immediate liability on the settlor or the trustees.
-In some instances an ongoing adviser charge may form part of the 5 per cent allowance, so this would have to be factored in.
+If the regular payments are kept within this 5% allowance, then there should be no immediate liability on the settlor or the trustees.
+In some instance an ongoing adviser charge may form part of the 5% allowance so this would have to be factored in.

 Conclusion